raiden-network/scenario-player/CONTRIBUTING.rst

     ^\[(?P<type>HOTFIX)-(?P<issue>#\d+)\]\w?(?P<description>.*)$

-8. Open two new PRs requesting to merge into `dev` and `release` (if present).
+8. Open a new PR, requesting to merge into `dev`.
 9. Resolve any conflicts that may arise.
 10. Merge the PRs.

 Releases
 --------

 Releases are cut from `dev` and merged into `master` at regular intervals.
-In order to allow polishing a release, a new branch is created (`release`), originating from `dev`.
-This branch only takes (HOT)Fix commits, and will reject all others.
-Once polishing is complete, the branch is merged back into `dev` as well as `master`.

-1. `git checkout dev`
-2. `git checkout -b release`
-3. `git push -u origin release`
-4. < Let development commence [...]>

-Once polishing is complete and we're ready to merge/release:

 1. Create a PR from `release` to `master`
 2. Once all checks pass, request a review from a **maintainer**.